 People who are just looking for information won’t appreciate being sold to.
 So unless you’re writing a sales post, selling is best avoided here.

-10 Ways to create more valuable content
+How to create the most valuable content

-Create the content your audience wants to see
+1. Create the content your audience wants to see

 If you want your target audience to come to you, this is the best place to start.
 By creating the kind of content that will attract them to your site and search-engine-optimising it so they can find it.